 "Always have your compass set on pride, not money."

-Get down as far down in the organisation as possible.
-Getting to the frontline employee and understanding how he or she thinks and acts, works, and behaves is critical.
+Get down to the frontline employee and understand how he or she thinks and acts, works, and behaves is critical.
 Knowing family ties and engaging in community events outside the workplace can also prove enormously beneficial.

 "Make your messages simple, direct, and meaningful."